Degree-Preserving Randomized Response for Graph Neural Networks under Local Differential Privacy: Experimental Evaluation

 {\textbf{LDP Algorithms.}}~~For comparison, we evaluated the following four private algorithms: \begin{itemize} \item \textbf{DPRR.}~~Our proposed algorithm providing $\epsilon$-edge LDP, where $\epsilon = \epsilon_1 + \epsilon_2$ (Algorithm~\ref{alg:DPRR}).
-As described in Section~\ref{sub:allocation}, we set $\epsilon_1 = \max \left\{ \sqrt{\frac{8}{n_{max}-1}}, (1-\alpha)\epsilon \right\}$ and $\epsilon_2 = \alpha\epsilon$, where $n_{max}$ is the maximum number of nodes and $\alpha=0.9$. \item \textbf{RR.}~~Warner's RR for each bit of the neighbor list \cite{Imola_USENIX22,Imola_USENIX21,Ye_TKDE21,Qin_CCS17}.
+As described in Section~\ref{sub:allocation}, we used our privacy budget allocation method and set $\epsilon_1 = \max \left\{ \sqrt{\frac{8}{n_{max}-1}}, (1-\alpha)\epsilon \right\}$ and $\epsilon_2 = \alpha\epsilon$, where $n_{max}$ is the maximum number of nodes. \colorB{We set $\alpha=0.9$ as a default value to make the noise in the RR small (i.e., to make $\epsilon_2$ large), as described in Section~\ref{sub:allocation}.
+We also change $\alpha$ to various values when we compare our privacy budget allocation method with a baseline that sets $\epsilon_1 = (1-\alpha)\epsilon$ and $\epsilon_2 = \alpha \epsilon$}. \item \textbf{RR.}~~Warner's RR for each bit of the neighbor list \cite{Imola_USENIX21,Imola_USENIX22,Qin_CCS17,Ye_TKDE21}.
 It flips each 0/1 with probability $\frac{1}{e^\epsilon+1}$.
 It provides $\epsilon$-edge LDP. \item \textbf{\LocalLap{}.}~~A local model version of LAPGRAPH~\cite{Wu_arXiv21}.
 LAPGRAPH is an algorithm providing edge DP in the centralized model.
 Specifically, LAPGRAPH adds $\Lap(\frac{1}{\epsilon_1})$ to the total number of edges in a graph $G$.
 Then it adds $\Lap(\frac{1}{\epsilon_2})$ to each element in the upper-triangular part of $\bmA$ and selects $T$ largest elements (edges), where $T$ is the noisy number of edges.
 Finally, it outputs a noisy graph with the selected edges.

 LAPGRAPH cannot be used in the local model, as it needs the total number of edges in $G$ as input.
 Thus, we modified LAPGRAPH so that each user $v_i$ sends a noisy degree $d_i^*$ ($=d_i + \Lap(\frac{1}{\epsilon_1})$) to the server and the server calculates the noisy number $T$ of edges as: $T = (\sum_{i=1}^n d_i^*)/2$.
 We call this modified algorithm \LocalLap{}. \LocalLap{} provides $\epsilon$-edge LDP, where $\epsilon = \epsilon_1 + \epsilon_2$.
-We set $\epsilon_1 = \frac{\epsilon}{10}$ and $\epsilon_2 = \frac{9\epsilon}{10}$. \item \textbf{\NPPartial{}.}~~An algorithm that discards friend lists of private users and uses only friend lists of non-private users.
+We set $\epsilon_1 = \frac{\epsilon}{10}$ and $\epsilon_2 = \frac{9\epsilon}{10}$. \item \textbf{\NPPartial{}.}~~An algorithm that discards neighbor lists of private users and uses only neighbor lists of non-private users.
 Specifically, it constructs a graph composed of only non-private users and uses it as input to GNN. \end{itemize} Note that \NPPartial{} is an algorithm in the customized setting and cannot be used in the common setting.

 We also evaluated \NPFull{}, a fully non-private algorithm that does not add any noise for all users.
 Note that \NPFull{} does not protect privacy for private users, unlike the four private algorithms explained above.
 The accuracy of private algorithms is high if it is close to that of \NPFull{}.